 The Gray Thrasher was found by John Bruin, Lisa Ruby, and Terry Hurst at the southwest end of Famosa Slough.
-This is an area that has had its share of rarities, including Bar-tailed Godwit.
-Once we arrived and parked, we quickly found a couple of dozen birders standing around or off to other parts of the area looking for the bird.
+This area has had its share of rarities, including Bar-tailed Godwit.
+Once we arrived and parked, we quickly found a couple of dozen birders standing around.
+Others were searching for the bird in other parts of the area.
 We learned where it had been seen (about 45 minutes before our arrival) and which way it went.
 Since it obviously wasn’t where everyone was standing, we decided to look around.
 Just after our fourth pass by a large lemonade berry bush, someone spotted the Gray Thrasher deep in the foliage.
 Birders surrounded the bush looking for a better angle.
 All of a sudden, the thrasher decided it was hungry and came out onto the slope to forage in the leaves and twigs only about 15 feet away from us.
 That was too close for my Kowa TSN-884, but just right for binoculars.

 Gray Thrasher is similar in size to Curve-billed Thrasher, and in coloration to Long-billed Thrasher.
-It is distinguished by golden-yellow eyes and a white breast covered with discrete dark brown to black chevron-shaped spots.
+They have golden-yellow eyes and a white breast covered with discrete dark brown to black chevron-shaped spots.
 These are much more prominent than the dull, smudgy spots of Curve-billed Thrasher or the long, continuous streaks of Long-billed Thrasher.
 Other field marks include a buff wash to the flanks and brighter cinnamon-brown on the rump and upper tail coverts (evident in the dorsal view photo to the right).